carlosedp/lbconfig-operator/Readme.md

     port: 443             # The port of the API for the Load Balancer to be managed (mandatory)
     creds: f5-creds       # The name of the Kubernetes Secret created with username and password to the API (mandatory)
     partition: "Common"   # The partition for the F5 Load Balancer to be used (optional, only for F5_BigIP provider)
-    validatecerts: no     # Should check the certificates if API uses HTTPS (optional)
+    validatecerts: false  # Should check the certificates if API uses HTTPS (true or false) (optional)
 ```

 For more details, check the API documentation at <https://pkg.go.dev/github.com/carlosedp/lbconfig-operator/api/v1?utm_source=gopls#pkg-types>.